Is Nursing School Hard? What to Expect in Nursing School

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN overview page or contact admissions at (844) 347-2503.

-Is nursing school hard?
-Yes.
-Because nursing is a challenging profession, you can expect nursing school to be difficult, too.
-Earning your nursing degree comes with challenges like adapting to academic rigor and stringent time management, but knowing and expecting them will help you prepare for success.
+To prepare students to become competent nurses, you can expect nursing school to be challenging.
+Earning your nursing degree requires adapting to academic rigor and practicing good time management, but knowing and expecting these challenges will help you prepare for success.

 1. The Academic Rigor of Nursing School